privacyguides/privacyguides.org/docs/os/windows-overview.md

 ### Firmware Settings

-- Turn on Secure Boot and, if applicable, disable the third-party Microsoft UEFI CA.
+- Enable Secure Boot and, if applicable, disable the third-party Microsoft UEFI CA.
-- Turn on Virtualization settings.
+- Enable Virtualization settings.
-- Turn on Dynamic Root of Trust for Measurement (DRTM).
+- Enable Dynamic Root of Trust for Measurement (DRTM).
 - If available, set Thunderbolt Security Settings to the highest level.
 - Be sure to set a firmware password.
 - Configure Boot Sequence to exclusively boot from your hard drive while disabling all other items, if accessible.